Unit 1 - Practice Quiz

 Ampere Circuital Law Easy

-B. Time-varying electric fields
+B. Time-varying magnetic fields

 C. Steady currents only (magnetostatics)